incfly/tools/perf/load/pilot/README.md

 - In a seperate terminal, delete svc-0, `kubectl delete  deployment/svc-0 svc/svc-0 -npilot-load`.
 - Observe the time elapsed for the `svc-0` to disappear.

-## TODO
+## Notes and TODO

 - Ensure prometheus scrape interval is set correctly.
 - `envoy_cluster_manager_cds_version` does not work well when sidecar resource is used.

-Consider to use annotation
+- Consider to use annotation `"sidecar.istio.io/statsInclusionPrefixes": "TBD", "gcr.io/mixologist-142215/proxyv2:suffix4"`

-- "sidecar.istio.io/statsInclusionPrefixes": "TBD", "gcr.io/mixologist-142215/proxyv2:suffix4"